Sarah K. Mack, MSPH, PhD, CFM

 Mik joined The Climate Trust in January, 2015 as Senior Project Analyst, Forestry.
 Mik got his start in forestry working as a Forestry Technician for the US Forest Service on the Gallatin National Forest in Montana.
 After two years working on the Gallatin, he took a position with Chena Interagency Hotshots based in Fairbanks, Alaska.
 Having worked on the frontlines of many large wildfires throughout the west, Mik is acutely aware of the ecological implications of increasingly severe wildfires.
 This experience led Mik to the Sierra Institute for Community and Environment where he was part of a team seeking innovative ways to increase biomass utilization in the northern Sierra.
 The goal of this work was to create new demand for a traditionally low-value forest product and generate additional revenue to support forest restoration activities that reduce the risk of catastrophic wildfire and improve forest health.
 Mik’s perspective on forestry has been greatly influenced by these two distinct experiences and this is part of the forestry knowledge he brings to The Climate Trust.
 He is excited by the opportunity to demonstrate how carbon offset projects can lead to improved forest management and healthier forests in a finically viable manner.
 Mik has a Master of Forestry Degree from the Yale School of Forestry.

-Christina LeBlanc is the Communications Associate for Tierra Resources.
-In this role, Christina assists in project feasibility analysis, financial monitoring, project mapping, and landowner outreach to contribute to the execution of blue carbon projects.
-She is responsible for managing Tierra Resources’ GIS mapping capabilities and visually representing the impact of wetland restoration projects along the Gulf Coast.
+Christina LeBlanc is the Marketing Associate for Tierra Resources.
+In this role, Christina coordinates social media outreach, content creation, project management, project mapping, and landowner outreach.
+She is responsible for managing Tierra Resources’ GIS mapping capabilities and visually representing the impact of wetland restoration projects along the Gulf Coast, contributing to blue carbon projects.
 Prior to joining Tierra Resources, Christina worked at Global Green in Client Relations for the NOLA Wise Energy Efficiency pilot program to help renovate homes in New Orleans and reduce energy usage.
 In this role, Christina supported project design and development to create structures to successfully achieve goals set by the Better Buildings Program of the Department of Energy.
-Christina holds a B.A. in Diplomacy and World Affairs and an M.A. in Latin American Studies at Tulane University.
+Christina holds a B.A. in Diplomacy and World Affairs from Occidental College and an M.A. in Latin American Studies from Tulane University.
 She is currently pursuing her Ph.D. in History at Tulane University.